ARM-software/tarmac-trace-utilities/doc/index.rst

   represented as ``2000``, and the 32-bit ``MOV r0,#0x101`` is
   represented as ``f2401001``.

+  In rare cases this integer can be replaced by a string of dashes, e.g. ``--------``, indicating that the instruction fetch failed.
+In this case, the *disassembly* field is also likely to be empty.

 *state*
   The instruction set state. ``A`` represents 32-bit Arm; ``T`` represents Thumb; ``O`` represents AArch64.
 Some producers report